yeahsmaggy/Post-Word-Frequency-from-Wordpress-Export-XML/README.md

 ## How to use

-- add the name of your export file into the main ruby prog file
+- add the name of your export file into the main ruby prog file where is says "YOUR WORDPRESS EXPORT XML FILE"
 - run ```ruby prog.rb```